 NFL Broadcaster Sounds the Alarm on Health Risks from Packed Schedules

-Andrew Whitworth, a well-known NFL broadcaster, recently shed light on a critical issue often overlooked: the health impact of an intense broadcast schedule.
-After weeks of covering back-to-back games, Whitworth opened up about the physical toll it's taking on him.
+Andrew Whitworth, a well-known NFL broadcaster, recently brought attention to a serious issue that's often overlooked: the health impact of a demanding schedule.
+After several weeks of covering back-to-back games, he opened up about the physical toll it's taking on him.

-Whitworth, an analyst for Prime Video's Thursday Night Football, shared his experience on social media.
+Whitworth, who works as an analyst for Prime Video's Thursday Night Football, shared his experience on social media.
 He mentioned gaining weight and feeling the effects of constant travel and irregular hours.
-His job involves providing analysis before, during, and after games, leaving little time for rest or exercise.
+His job involves providing analysis before, during, and after games, which leaves little time for rest or exercise.

 In a follow-up comment, Whitworth emphasized the need for change.
 He acknowledged that the current schedule is unsustainable and called for a reset.
 This is a bold move, as it's not common for media personalities to openly discuss their struggles, especially those still actively involved in high-profile sports coverage.